Frequently asked questions

 - decide whether legal practitioners have been negligent.
 The disciplinary scheme under the Legal Profession Act 2007 is not intended to be an alternative forum to the courts for hearing and deciding claims of negligence against lawyers.
 The Commission might consider taking disciplinary action against legal practitioners who have been obviously and demonstrably negligent but, generally speaking, legal consumers who believe their lawyers have been negligent will have to take them to court to prove they were negligent and should take independent legal advice accordingly.
 As a rule the Commission will consider taking disciplinary action only after negligence has been proved in a court.

 Can my solicitor bill me for the time it takes to respond to my complaint?

 Your legal practitioner should not charge you for the time it takes him or her to respond to your complaint.
 The Commission takes the view that legal practitioners are obliged to respond to any complaint against them, and that complainants should not be out of pocket for exercising their entitlement to complain.

-Will the information I provide with my complaint be kept confidential?
+Is the information kept confidential?

 If you have concerns about the details of your complaint being disclosed to the legal practitioner in question, please tell the Commission.

 Can I withdraw my complaint?

 Yes.
 You can withdraw your complaint in person, by phone or in writing.
 However, you should be aware that withdrawing your complaint does not prevent the Commission from taking action on matters raised in your complaint on its own accord.